In a word, finally.

 Despite those constant obstacles, the on-ice product was remarkably successful, while the lockout shortened campaign last season marked the first time that the club missed the playoffs under head coach Dave Tippett.
-With Tippett behind the bench, the Coyotes have enjoyed the most prolonged stretch of success in franchise history, dating back to the organizatio You've reached the end of our free article preview.
+With Tippett behind the bench, the Coyotes have enjoyed the most prolonged stretch of success in franchise history, dating back to the organization's roots in Winnipeg.

 Perhaps the first sign of increased stability was the long-term agreement that the team reached with young blueliner Oliver Ekman-Larsson in March.
 Just 22 years old, Ekman-Larsson is now under contract through the 2018-19 campaign, and is one of the pillars of a franchise that is now positioned to acquire more veteran talent in the coming seasons.
 In an effort to secure other valuable assets for the long haul, the Coyotes made a splash in free agency during the summer, inking Mike Ribeiro to a four-year, $22 million deal to center the team's first line.
 Despite the backslide from his outstanding 2011-12 season, goaltender Mike Smith was also signed to a six-year extension prior to the finalization of the team's new ownership and subsequent agreement to stay in the desert.